cappsyco/tesseract/README.md

 In order of priority:

 - Solving record to persist (currently it will clear once the application is closed)
-- Organise your solving into sessions
+- Expanding the above to allow organising your solving into separate sessions
 - Support for WCA puzzles other than 3x3
 - UI enhancements (e.g. scramble visualisation)